is full professor of Human Computer Interaction (HCI) in the Department of Mathematics,

 He leads research projects in different areas, particularly in Virtual Reality, Persuasive Technology,

 Mobile HCI, Serious Games, and their applications to Health and Safety.
 He has over 180

 He is an ACM

-Professor Chittaro's principal interest is in the disciplined design and rigorous evaluation of digital technologies such as mobile apps, video games, virtual reality experiences, affective computing systems, and web sites.
+Professor Chittaro's principal interest is in the disciplined design and rigorous evaluation of digital technologies such as mobile apps, video games, virtual reality experiences, and affective computing systems.
 He particularly focuses on systems to train people in facing risky and stressful situations, and to promote positive attitude and behavior change in users, especially in the health and safety domains.

 He has received research grants from a wide range of organizations, including the US Federal Aviation Administration (FAA), the European Union (EU), the Italian Ministry of University and Research (MIUR), and companies such as the Benetton Group and the Intesa Sanpaolo bank group.